Javier1019/Javier1019/README.md

 ### My Goals for this 2021
 - [ ]  Master the <a href="https://flutter.dev/"><img width="64" alt="Google-flutter-logo" src="https://upload.wikimedia.org/wikipedia/commons/thumb/1/17/Google-flutter-logo.png/64px-Google-flutter-logo.png"></a> Framework.

-- [x] Software internship or COOP offer for 2021. 👨🏻‍💻
+- [ ] Internship or COOP offer for 2021/2022. 👨🏻‍💻

 - [ ] Establish 2 of my 3 Startups. 🚀

-- [x] Finish 10 projects.
+- [ ] Finish 10 projects.

+- [ ] Acquiring an internship or research experience in AI.

 <hr>